FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-11-21-using-the-angular-material-paginator-with-aspnetcore-angular.md

 ## <a name="getstarted">Get started</a>

 With the Angular Material Table and its Pagination Module it is quite easy to set up paging in a beautiful way so that you can use it on client side and only show a specific amount of entries to your users.
-What we do not want to do, is loading _all_ items from the backend in the first place just to get the paging going and then display only a specific amount.
+What we do not want to do, is loading _all_ items from the backend in the first place to get the paging going and then display only a specific amount.
 Instead we want to load only what we need and display that.
 If the user clicks on the "next page"-button the items should be loaded and displayed.

 ## <a name="thebackend">The Backend</a>